What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Although Macadamia nuts have been found to be toxic to dogs, they are typically not deadly.
 Not all dogs are affected, and some say a dog needs to eat several macadamias before they are affected.
 The size of the dog will certainly play a role in the consequences of ingesting macadamia nuts.
 However, Animal Poison Control received 48 calls in the 14 years from 1987 through 2001 that reported the symptoms found in Macadamia poisoning.
 These calls all involved dogs, and no cats nor humans have been similarly affected after eating macadamia nuts.

 The reason for the unusual reactions experienced by dogs has not been determined, but veterinarians say as little as 2.4 grams per kilogram of a dog’s weight can be toxic.
 Symptoms to look out for if your dog ingested macadamia include diarrhea, vomiting, appetite loss, and lethargy.
 Reportedly, macadamia poisoning is not life-threatening, and in non-severe cases, most dogs work through the symptoms within about 48 hours.
 If symptoms continue, a vet might want to admit the dog for intensive care.
-The more severe reactions are typically those instances in which dogs ingested cookies containing macadamia nuts and raisins, which is also toxic.
+The more severe reactions are typically those instances in which dogs ingested cookies containing macadamia nuts and raisins, which are also toxic.
 The effect of consuming both macadamias and raisins could cause more serious symptoms.

 Many dog owners say their dogs are perfectly safe if they eat only one or only a piece of a nut, showing no adverse symptoms.
-So, the true answer to the question about can dogs eat macadamias is yes, they can, but only if the dog parents are in control and the dog can’t help himself to macadamia nuts in a bowl on the coffee table or macadamia cookies while counter surfing in the kitchen.
+So, the true answer to the question about can dogs eat macadamias is yes, they can, but only if the dog’s parents are in control and the dog can’t help himself to macadamia nuts in a bowl on the coffee table or macadamia cookies while counter surfing in the kitchen.

 Can Dogs Eat Almonds?